Jabber VS Everyone!!

 So, how does Jabber save the IM space of the Internet?
 Let's first talk about big tech's offerings.
 Jabber, although the network effect is not as strong compared to the likes of Discord, WhatsApp, SnapChat, and others, it's a much needed escape from the endless slop farms of Big Tech's internet.
 Jabber represents the real Internet that Big Tech has tricked you into forgetting!

 You give the keys to your heart to Discord when you don't use Jabber.
 Frens, especially in today's very socially isolated world, are a hard thing to come by, and good friendships are harder still.
 Your friends are a part of you, and they are important to you; there's very few pains in this world that can hurt as much as losing a friend.
 It really can be the most heartbreaking thing, especially if it happens outside of your control.
 Think about the time you lost a friend through no fault of your own.
-Do you really want to let your connection to your friends be mandated by an extremely antisocial company run by inhuman pedophiles who would sell your body and soul, god forbid your connection to other people, for a few pennies more?
+Do you really want to let your connection to your friends be mandated by an extremely antisocial company run by those who would sell your body and soul, god forbid your connection to other people, for a few pennies more?
 Friendship is not a thing in twisted minds of the people who run Discord; you're normal, you love and value your friends, don't let Discord own them.
 Because you can run your own Jabber server or use any number of publicly available ones, you'll never lose contact with your friends just because a shareholder didn't like that you were talking to your fellow human.

 Free Software, Free Society.
-Although it seems strange, liberating your communication is an important step to the individual's end of a free society.
+Although it seems strange, liberating your communication is an important step to the individual's part of a free society.
 For the longest time, our communication with each other was limited but ours; it was hard to restrict speech irl, and talking to people in your home meant very high privacy.
 Now with the Internet, we have a new communication tool with new challenges but also new freedoms!
 It's important to keep this tool in our hands, not in the hands of a company with a few square kilometers in California.
 When we own our communication, we own our connections with each other.

 Spam is a unique problem on Big Tech's internet.
 There is a myriad of methods IM platforms try to use to curtail spam, but since you can run your own server in Jabber, you can do what I do and have a family server that doesn't speak with other servers, pretty much cutting the spam to 0!